reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The end product of splitting is that we have the `GetBookService.java` class.
 By reading the name of the class, we can conclude that the code for fetching the books will be inside this class.

 ### Defining the Service Class
-We will show what does it mean to implement business logic in this layer.
+Let as look at what does it mean to implement business logic in this layer.
 One of the requirements is that the user can borrow three books maximum at one point in time.
 This check should be done in the business layer.

 Let us look at how in the implementation class: